nikku/didi/README.md

 For more examples, check out [the tests](https://github.com/nikku/didi/blob/master/test/injector.spec.js).

-You can also check out [Karma](https://github.com/karma-runner/karma) or [diagram-js](https://github.com/bpmn-io/diagram-js), tow libraries that heavily use dependency injection at its core.
+You can also check out [Karma](https://github.com/karma-runner/karma) or [diagram-js](https://github.com/bpmn-io/diagram-js), two libraries that heavily use dependency injection at its core.

 ## Usage